Trinh Van Quyet: Making unannounced stock transactions

-From January 10, 2022, Trinh Van Quyet suddenly announced the sale of 175 million FLC shares.
-According to the announcement, Mr. Quyet has registered to sell 175 million shares, with an estimated value of 1.75 trillion VNĐ.
-The transaction will last from January 10th to January 17th.
-The reason behind the transaction according to Mr. Quyet is to restructure his assets.
-Before the transaction, Mr. Quyet is holding 215 million shares, which equals to about 30.34% of the company's charter capital.
+From January 10, 2022, Quyet suddenly announced the sale of 175 million FLC shares.
+According to the announcement, Quyet has registered to sell 175 million shares, with an estimated value of 1.75 trillion VNĐ.
+The transaction will last from January 10 to January 17.
+The reason behind the transaction according to Quyet is to restructure his assets.
+Before the transaction, Quyet is holding 215 million shares, which equals to about 30.34% of the company's charter capital.
 To date, FLC has over 710 million shares in circulation.

-After the cancellation on January 11 by the HoSE and the block of Mr. Quyet stock account by the SSC on the previous day, on January 18, Mr. Quyet is fined 1.5 billion VNĐ and banned from any stock trading activities for 5 months by the SSC.
+After the cancellation on January 11 by the HoSE and the block of Quyet stock account by the SSC on the previous day, on January 18, Quyet is fined 1.5 billion VNĐ and banned from any stock trading activities for 5 months by the SSC.

 Prosecution and indictment

-On March 29, 2022, Trinh Van Quyet was prosecuted and placed into temporary custody to be investigated on stock manipulating activities.
-Mr. Quyet was brought into criminal account by the Investigation Agency of the Ministry of Public Security (C01) on the charge of "stock market manipulation".
+On March 29, 2022, Quyet was prosecuted and placed into temporary custody to be investigated on stock manipulating activities.
+Quyet was brought into criminal account by the Investigation Agency of the Ministry of Public Security (C01) on the charge of "stock market manipulation".
 The Ministry also arrested Trinh Thi Minh Hue and Trinh Thi Thuy Nga, Trinh Van Quyet's sisters, as accomplices in helping Mr' Quyet to manipulate the stock market.

-On August 25, 2022, Trinh Van Quyet and his sisters has been further prosecuted, this time on "Obtaining property by committing fraud" charges.
+On August 25, 2022, Quyet and his sisters were further prosecuted, this time on "Obtaining property by committing fraud" charges.
 Huong Tran Kieu Dung, former Deputy Chairwoman of FLC Group and former Chairwoman of BOS Securities JSC, is also prosecuted on the same charges.

+Following a two-week trial, Quyet was convicted on August 5, 2024 by the Hanoi People’s Court of fraud and was sentenced to 21 years' imprisonment.
+His sisters as well as former Ho Chi Minh City Stock Exchange chair Tran Dac Sinh and former deputy CEOs Le Hai Tra and Tram Tuan Vu were also sentenced on related charges.